 When regression is employed normally the data points are graphed on a scatterplot.
 Next, the computer draws what is called the “best-fitting” line.
 The line is the best fit because it reduces the amount of error between actual values and predicted values in the model.
 The official name of the model is the least square model in that it is the model with the least amount of error.
 As such, it is the best model for predicting future values

 It is important to remember that one of the great enemies of statistics is explaining error or residual.
 In general, any particular data point that is not the mean is said to have some error in it.
 For example, if the average is 5 and one of the data points is three 5 -3 = 2 or an error of 2.
-Statistics often wants to explain this error.
+Statistics often want to explain this error.
 What is causing this variation from the mean is a common question.

 There are two ways that simple regression deals with error